 The silver fir: an important tree for the future

 Climate change not only affects people and animals, but is also placing our forests in a precarious position, with coniferous trees such as the native spruce being hit particularly hard by the changing conditions.
 One tree, however, is demonstrating its robust nature: the silver fir.
-You can use BENEVITA community coins to help WWF plant and maintain new fir stocks in Switzerland.
+You can use Benevita community coins to help WWF plant and maintain new fir stocks in Switzerland.

 Our forests are facing tough times